Bangka Island: History

 During the glacial periods, Bangka was connected to mainland Asia similarly with the larger islands of Java, Sumatra, and Borneo as part of the Sunda Shelf, and got separated once the sea level rose.

 The Kota Kapur inscription, dated from 686 CE, was found in Bangka in 1920, showed Srivijayan influence on the island around the 7th century.
 Later, the island was conquered by an expedition from Majapahit, led by Gajah Mada, which appointed local rulers and established social structures.
 As the empire declined, Bangka fell into neglect.

 Bangka was recorded as Peng-ka hill (彭加山) in the 1436 Xingcha Shenglan, compiled by the Chinese soldier Fei Xin during the treasure voyages of Admiral Zheng He.
-Contemporary records show that the area - close to the busy Strait of Malacca and waters of the Musi River - had significant presence of Chinese traders.
+Contemporary records show that the area – close to the busy Strait of Malacca and waters of the Musi River – had significant presence of Chinese traders.

 Later on, the island was taken over by the Johor and Minangkabau Sultanates which introduced Islam to the island.
 It continued to pass to the Banten Sultanate before it was then inherited by the nearby Palembang Sultanate sometime in the late 17th century.
 Soon after, around 1710, tin was discovered on the island which attracted migrants from across the archipelago and beyond.
 Descendants of the Chinese immigrants, mainly from Guangdong, still form a large portion of modern Bangka's inhabitants.

 As tin mining developed further, the Palembang Sultanate sent for experts in Malay Peninsula and China.
 The Dutch East India Company managed to secure a monopolistic tin purchase agreement in 1722, but hostilities began to develop between the Sultan and the Dutch.
 During the British invasion of Java in 1811, then-Sultan Mahmud Badaruddin attacked and massacred the staff of the Dutch post on the island.
-He was later deposed and executed by the British.
-His successor ceded Bangka to Britain in 1812, but in 1814 Britain exchanged it with the Dutch for Cochin in India following the Anglo-Dutch Treaty of 1814.
+He was later deposed by the British.
+His successor ceded Bangka to Britain in 1812.
+The British renamed this island to Duke of York Island, but in 1814 Britain exchanged it with the Dutch for Cochin in India following the Anglo-Dutch Treaty of 1814.

 Around the late years of the 18th century, Bangka was an important production center of tin in Asia, with annual outputs hovering around 1,250 tons.
 In 1930 Bangka had a population of 205,363.
 Japan occupied the island from February 1942 to August 1945 during World War II.
 The Japanese military perpetrated the Bangka Island massacre against Australian nurses and British and Australian servicemen and civilians.